 The packaging of their early releases was given over to an art director who settled on a repeated decorative pattern, with a text box for the cover titles (see left).
 The design was a clear reference to that of book jackets such as the King Penguins, though less skilfully executed.
 The pattern and colours varied but essentially the sleeves had little individuality.
 After about 20 releases Barbara and Marianne decided to drop the generic look.
 Walking past a book shop window they were struck by the eye-catching covers and wanted their albums to stand alongside them.
 They took over the art direction and commissioned and briefed artists and illustrators from there on.

-Based in New York, over the next couple of years they built up a small but distinct roster of people whose work they liked (including a young Andy Warhol) and used, sometimes once, often repeatedly.
-In turn the artists had the freedom to come up with pieces which interpreted subjects from literature, poetry, drama and history.
+Based in New York they had access to studios, designers and artist’s agencies, and slowly built up a small roster of people whose work they liked (including a young Andy Warhol.)
+The artists had the freedom to come up with pieces which were of a decent size (bigger than most book jackets) as well as interpret subjects from literature, poetry, drama and history.